b-studios/doc.js/docs/guides/USE.md

 This only works, because the JavaScript-Parser of Doc.js is working scope-aware.
 So you always can use the dot-notation if your comment is in the lexical-scope of the parent comment.

-The dot-notation (`.sayHello`) was inspired by file-system, where one dot refers to the current directory.
+The dot-notation (`.sayHello`) was inspired by file-systems, where one dot refers to the current directory.
 It also fit's into the JavaScript context, because the child can be accessed by using the dot.